People in the Room

 People in the Room is a novel by Argentinian author Norah Lange, originally published in Spanish under the name Personas en la sala in 1950.
-The English version, translated by Charlotte Whittle, was published in August 2018 byAnd Other Stories.
+The English version, translated by Charlotte Whittle, was published in August 2018 by And Other Stories.
 In 1959, the Argentine Writer’s Association bestowed the novel with the Gran Premio de Honor.
 The book was notable for diversifying existing feminine themes expected of female Argentine authors at the time into new areas.

 The story follows a young girl in Argentina as she notices and then begins to obsess over three figures she can see in the house across the street from hers.
 The blurred lines between reality and imagination in People in the Room contribute to an eerie ambiguity present throughout the novel.

 Background

 Born in Buenos Aires in 1905, Norah Lange grew up surrounded by accomplished writers such as her distant cousin Jorge Luis Borges, and her future husband, Oliverio Girondo.
 She became more involved in the Argentinian writing scene as she joined the acclaimed literary-artistic Martín Fierro Group and contributed to the ultraist literary movement.
 She gained notoriety for writing a collection of books with adolescent female protagonists.
 Perhaps her most important work, People in the Room was published in 1950 and was inspired by a portrait of the three Brontë Sisters.
 The book was largely overlooked; Lange was seen primarily as a muse for others rather than a writer.
 In 2018, the novel was translated into English by Charlotte Whittle, who herself says she only found People in the Room because of her neighbor, by coincidence named "Nora" Lange.

-In this excerpt from her first-ever book-length translation into English, Lange seeks to cast a light onto the enigma of her three mysterious neighbors’ identities.